Heshbon/alx-low_level_programming/0x1A-hash_tables/README.md

 0. >>> ht = {}

-0-hash_table_create.c: function that creates a hash table.
+a function that creates a hash table.

 1. djb2